Past Lying

 Karen Pirie returns in 2023.
 A masterful thriller by the No. 1 Sunday Times Bestseller Val McDermid.

-Series: Allie Burns Series (book 7)
+Series: Karen Pirie Series (book 7)

 UK Publisher: Little, Brown Book Group